CHAPTER 85. GENERAL PROVISIONS

 Petition—A formal pleading filed by the Office of Disciplinary Counsel with the Board requesting action by the Board under the Disciplinary Rules, the Enforcement Rules or these rules.

-Private reprimand—Private reprimand by the Board.
+Private reprimand—A type of private discipline imposed by the Board.

 Proof of service—A certificate of service complying with § 89.26 (relating to form of certificate of service).